 Salmon

 Several studies have found vitamin D can help combat seasonal affective disorder (SAD).
 That’s because Vitamin D is involved with the production of serotonin, a brain chemical that gives us a sense of calm and well-being.
-Your skin can synthesize vitamin D when exposed to the sunlight, but during the winter months you’re not likely to catch enough rays.
+Your skin can synthesize vitamin D when exposed to sunlight, but during the winter months you’re not likely to catch enough rays.
 Eating plenty of salmon can help, since it’s one of the best sources of vitamin D out there.
-Fortified milk and egg yolks are top sources too.
+Fortified milk and egg yolks are top sources, too.

 Recipe: Herbed Salmon and Orzo Casserole with Feta